I know I can go down

 - Cool Old Lady: Grandma or an aunt sometimes.

-- Darker and Edgier: Compared to just about any other Nick show being made at the time, dishing out some pretty heavy-handed humor (see Getting Crap Past the Radar below) and featuring a relatively adult ensemble cast (a good portion of which was over the age of 21).
+- Darker and Edgier: Compared to just about any other Nick show being made at the time, dishing out some pretty heavy-handed humor and featuring a relatively adult ensemble cast (a good portion of which was over the age of 21).
 Not to mention the titular "roundhouse" - which was a pretty (literally and figuratively) dark setting for what was supposed to be a kid's show.
 This is most likely the reason why the show never really took off with viewers, as it was pretty quickly replaced with the far more kid friendly (and better-remembered) All That after airing for only two years and four seasons (at least it got a proper finale).

 - Dartboard of Hate: In the Christmas episode, during the Hollywood Giftwrap segment, Amy opens a gift wrapped in this manner and finds a Shannon Doherty dartboard.
 This wasn't the first 90210-related Take That on the show and it definitely wasn't the last.